-Cash equivalents consist of certificates of deposit with original maturities of three months or less at the date of purchase, and are carried at cost, which approximates fair value.
+Cash equivalents consist of treasury bills with original maturities of three months or less at the date of purchase, and are carried at cost, which approximates fair value.

 Equity Securities

 Equity securities are reported at fair value with changes in unrealized gains and losses recognized in earnings.